 A Medicare Part D drug plan is simply a pharmacy card that you purchase from an insurance company to lower your medication costs.
 Instead of paying the full cost for your prescriptions, your card will give you access to copays and discounts.
 We are very lucky to have this program today because for over 50 years prior to 2006, there was no retail prescription drug coverage for Medicare beneficiaries.

 Part D plans are relatively easy for licensed insurance agents to research, but the general public often finds them confusing.
-Let’s examine some of the information you should know about Medicare Part D.
+Let’s examine some of the information you should know.

 Two ways to enroll in Medicare Part D